Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 and always accompanies every avatar of Vishnu on earth

 The reason this valley is called the Dev Bhumi or Valley of the Gods is because of those Divine (not human born) Saptarshis (the Seven Divine Rishis- Vasishta, Bharadvaja, Jamadagni, Gautama, Atri and Agastya or sometimes Vishvamitra, Bhrigu and Durvasa) that accompanied Manu in that boat.
-When the waters receded, they came to live here in this place.
+When the waters receded, they all came to live here in this place.

 Vasishta established his ashram across the valley at a hot springs that is still there.
-Bhrigu Rishi had his ashram on a south-facing slope right across from where my cottage is.
+Bhrigu Rishi made his ashram on a south-facing slope right across from where my cottage is.
 The great human-born Veda Vyasa, also lived here in this valley.
 Vyasa was the Rishi who arranged the Vedas into four sections, wrote the Brahma Sutras and composed the Mahabharata, the grand epic of India which contains the Bhagavad-Gita and the Bhagavatam Purana, the story of Lord Krishna's life.
 So vast and comprehensive is the Mahabharata, it is called the 'Bible' of India.
 It is said of this great story, 'If it isn't in the Mahabharata, it isn't'.
 Vyasa dicated that great epic right here in this Valley of the Gods to the elephant-headed God-Ganesh.

 Vyasa dictating Mahabharata to Ganesh